LSEG-API-Samples/Example.RDP.CSharp.Alerts.NewsHeadlines/README.md

 ## Steps to subscribe to alerts

 This section demonstrates steps to develop a C# application to subscribe to news headlines from EDP alerts API.
 The application implements the workflow mentioned in the [Understanding the Alerts delivery mechanism in Elektron Data Platform](https://developers.refinitiv.com/article/alerts-delivery-mechanism-edp) article.
-It is developed with Visual Studio 2017 with .NET Core 2.0 and requires on the following NuGet packages:
+It is developed with Visual Studio 2017 with .NET Core 2.0 and depends on the following NuGet packages:

 * Refinitiv.EDP.AutoRest.Auth.OAuth2
 * Refinitiv.EDP.AutoRest.Alerts